pharo-open-documentation/pharo-wiki/General/CodingConventions.md

 **Package name**

-First, it is usual to store tests in a separated package than the package of the tested classes.
+First, it is usual to store tests rather in a separated package than in the package of the tested classes.
 The name of this package should be `NameOfOriginalPackage-Tests`.

 For example, if one wants to add tests to `Material-Design-Lite-Core`, the tests should be in a package called `Material-Design-Lite-Core-Tests`.